Call4Cloud | MMP-C | Autopilot | Device Preparation

 Please note: I will try to explain more about this scheduled task in part 4 of this blog

-This DetectHardwareChange scheduled task creates a “snapshot” with the hardware specifications of the device, some stuff is stored in the registry, and some of it is on the disk.
-Let’s start by looking at the registry, as shown below, the provisioning\hardwareinfo registry key is the one to look at.
+This DetectHardwareChange scheduled task creates a “snapshot” with the device’s hardware specifications.
+Some of this stuff is stored in the registry, and some is on the disk.
+Let’s start by looking at the registry.
+As shown below, the provisioninghardwareinfo registry key is the one to look at.

 As shown below, this registry key stores some important information about the device itself.
 I guess the AutopilotMarker sounds familiar?

-Besides the registry, we could also spot some disk activity with the use of Procmon.
+Besides the registry, we could also spot some disk activity using Procmon.
 We will notice that a cachedhash.txt and the cachedtpmekpub.txt will be placed on the disk

 After making sure that the scheduled task was triggered once, I shutdown the VM and “changed” some important stuff like the UUID and the BIOSSerialNumber as shown below